KamalDGRT/Linux/Arch/01_Install_Arch.md

 # Arch Linux Install Instructions

+### Disclaimer

+> The following steps worked on my Laptop.
+So, when you try to follow these
+> steps and ended up bricking your laptop, I am not responsible for it.
+> You chose to setup a install on the go distro.
+Be patient.
+> You are experimenting new stuff.
+That is good.
+But like all actions,
+> they do have consequences.
+So, I hope you know what are doing.

 This file contains the steps that I followed while installing Arch Linux in my Laptop.